StefanoAnzolut/business-guide/source/integrations/google.rst

 ====================================

 ..
 NOTE::
- Signing directly from Google Drive is possible with the Skribble Electronic Signature plug-in and is available to Skribble Business customers.
+ Signing directly from Google Drive is possible with a plug-in that is available to Skribble Business customers.
 If you haven't set up Skribble for your company yet, check this `guide`_.

   .. _guide: https://docs.skribble.com/business-admin/quickstart/upgrade